 Paseo Park Bellaire, TX – Showcases History + Beauty

 Paseo Park Bellaire, TX. is located on an esplanade in the middle of busy Bellaire Boulevard between the blocks of 4800 to 5000.
 The zip code is 77401.
-Homes as well as businesses front either side of this wide 6.5 acre park.
+Homes as well as businesses front either side of this expansive 6.5-acre park.
 We choose one of the public parking areas in one of the business lots to park our car and then explored this unique park on foot in early February of 2018.

 Mini Murals are popping up all across the Houston Metro Area.
-Artists are commissioned to decorate utility boxes that would otherwise appear drab and simply utilitarian.
+Artists are commissioned to decorate utility boxes that would otherwise appear drab and merely utilitarian.
 The one pictured above is at one end of the Paseo Park with another one on the opposite side at Bellaire @ First Street.

 The colors on these mini murals seem to pop even more because of our recent freezing weather affecting grass and plants in our area.

 At one time there was a streetcar line which connected Bellaire to Houston’s Main Street.
 There are plaques installed as well as a Texas Historical Commission sign detailing information regarding the Bellaire Streetcar Line.

 The Texas Historical Commission sign installed in 1993 shows the following information:

 “Bellaire Streetcar Line